Wine Types & Varietals

 Chardonnay is the world’s most popular grape, and it happens to be a favorite here at Biltmore as well.
 From its impressive clusters of green-skinned fruit to its compatibility with a wide range of climates, Chardonnay is a definite star of the wine world.

 When you think of Chardonnay, you most likely think of a buttery, toasty white with notes of vanilla.
 That’s because Chardonnay readily absorbs flavors during oak aging, maturing into a full-bodied wine with a rich, creamy taste.
 When put through malolactic fermentation, additional buttery notes develop, creating an even fuller, more rounded mouth feel.

-Falling somewhere between these two options, you’ll find Chardonnay Sur Lies, which is produced through careful aging on the wine’s sediments or “lees.”
+Falling somewhere between these two options, you’ll find Chardonnay sur lie, which is produced through careful aging on the wine’s sediments or “lees.”
 A small percentage has light oak contact as well.
 It’s not as rich and buttery as traditional oak-aged Chardonnay, but offers more body and complex flavors than the unoaked variety.

 Don’t forget about the bubbles!
-Champagne and sparkling wines are often blends of several varietals (including Chardonnay), with the blanc de blancs (“white from whites”) category reserved for those made from 100% Chardonnay grapes.
-This style of sparkling wine tends to be lighter and more refreshing than traditional champagnes.
+Sparkling wines are often blended from several varietals (including Chardonnay), with the Blanc de Blancs (“white from whites”) category reserved for those made from 100% Chardonnay grapes.
+This style tends to be lighter and more refreshing than traditional sparkling wines.